Pacane/blog/lib/app/resources/2015_11_14_creating_a_project.md

-Today I show you how to create a project in Dart using the [`stagehand`](https://pub.dartlang.org/packages/stagehand) package.
+In this post, I will show you how to create a project in Dart using the [`stagehand`](https://pub.dartlang.org/packages/stagehand) package.
 It is a tool that helps creating different types of Dart projects.

 The Dart SDK comes with a tool called `pub` to manage a project's dependencies.
 It can also install packages globally.
 This is what we're going to do with `stagehand`.